samuell/pwutils/README.md

 PW Utils
 ========

-Utility functions for writing templates for the ProcessWire CMS.
+Utility functions for writing templates for the [ProcessWire CMS](http://processwire.com/)

 Might even be viewed as a kind of optional "template language" for ProcessWire.